 Furthermore, Dr. Zalewski is formally trained in Dialectical Behavior Therapy (DBT), an evidence based approach to treating individuals with Borderline Personality Disorder (BPD) and other disorders involving high emotional dysregulation.
 Her lab is currently completing a 5 year clinical trial on DBT Skills for mothers of preschool aged children.
 She also supervises a DBT Skills practicum at the University of Oregon Psychology Training Clinic.

-Dr. Zalewski will not be accepting new doctoral or masters students for Fall 2023.
+Dr. Zalewski is interested in accepting new doctoral students for Fall 2024.

 Selected publications (*student/post-doc at the time of publication):

 Zalewski, M., Maliken, A., Lengua, L.J., Martin, C.G., Roos, L., & *Everett, Y. (2020).
 Integrating dialectical behavior therapy with child and parent training interventions: A narrative and theoretical review.
 Clinical Psychology: Science and Practice.

 *Binion, G., & Zalewski, M. (2018).
 Maternal emotion dysregulation and the functional organization of preschooler's emotional expressions and regulatory behaviors.
 Emotion.